OpenTreeOfLife/reference-taxonomy/doc/method/sources.md

 taxa were extinct vs. extant.
 (See elsewhere for discussion of the importance of this information.)
 For extinctness information we decided to import IRMNG.
-Initial we included all IRMNG records but learned the hard way (through user complaints) that it was necessary to exclude names known to be invalid, which fortunately is information present in the IRMNG dump.
+Initial we included all IRMNG records but learned through reviewer comments that it was necessary to exclude names known to be invalid, which fortunately is information present in the IRMNG dump.  [reference]
-[reference]

 *Additions:* For various reasons some taxa occurring as OTUs in phylogenetic studies do not occur in OTT.
 This could be due to a delay in curation by NCBI itself, a delay in importing a fresh NCBI version into OTT, a morphological study with otherwise unknown species, or other causes.
-To handle this situation we have developed a user interface for capturing new taxa with relevant documentation.
-New taxon records are entered into a repository for this purpose, which is linked from the OTT taxonomy files and user interfaces.
+To handle this situation we have developed a user interface for creating new taxon records with relevant documentation (publications, databases, and so on).
+New taxon records are entered into a repository assigned to this purpose, which is linked from the OTT taxonomy files and user interfaces so that provenance is always available.